In

 • Requirements:

-• Employer petitions and receives labor certification showing insufficient domestic workers.
+• Employer petitions and receives a labor certification showing insufficient domestic workers.

-• Limitations: Time-limited; employer-specific; no direct path to green card.
+• Limitations: Time-limited; employer-specific; no direct path to a green card.

 R‑1 Religious Worker